ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Indexes/indexes-overview.markdown

 * Once an index is created against any node in the [Database Group](../../../studio/database/settings/manage-database-group), RavenDB will make sure that its definition is replicated to all the database's nodes.
-  The indexing-process will occur separately on each node.
+  The indexing process will occur separately on each node.

-* Note: The [External Replication](../../../studio/database/tasks/ongoing-tasks/external-replication-task) ongoing-task does NOT replicate indexes.
+* Note: The [External Replication](../../../studio/database/tasks/ongoing-tasks/external-replication-task) ongoing task does NOT replicate indexes.

 * In a multiple-nodes cluster, indexing can be configured to occur either in _Rolling deployment Mode_ (one node at a time if machine resources are limited)